-In fact, according to RAC figures, the number of reported potholes in Britain has risen by nearly 50 percent in two years, with more than half a million potholes being reported in 2017.
+In fact, according to figures obtained by the Federation of Small Businesses, the number of reported potholes in England has risen by 13.5 percent in one year, with almost 700,000 potholes being reported in 2018/19.

 Your local council or Highway Authority has a duty to keep road surfaces, pavements and walkways safe for use – and as part of this, they should fill in potholes as quickly as possible after they’ve been reported to keep members of the public safe.